Piket95/games-event-data-api/README.md

 ## Database

-The database is a PostgreSQL database.
+The database is a SQLite database (for now).
+The migration of the database is be done automatically on worker execution!

-## API Endpoints
+## API Endpoints (not implemented anymore (will be in future again))

 - GET /health: Returns a health check response.